pranabekka/pranabekka.github.io/content/log.md

   I'm pretty sure that's it though.

   That's the little sigh.
-  It's a bit more complicated than I though, but I think we can still avoid teaching stack frames and tail-call optimisation.
+  It's a bit more complicated than I thought, but I think we can still avoid teaching stack frames and tail-call optimisation.
   I can't believe I completely forgot that.